· 8 min read

 Communication at the Core

-Effective communication isn’t just a soft skill, it’s the engine that drives every aspect of WIV MAP Culture.
+Effective communication isn’t just a soft skill, it’s the engine that drives every aspect of WIV MAP Communication & Culture.
 When organisations move away from command-and-control and truly listen, they unlock opportunities for innovation and continuous improvement, they open the door to:

 • Intent-Based Leadership: Leaders state their intent and facilitate teams to decide how best to achieve it, fostering mastery and autonomy while speeding up decision-making.
 This uses a culture of trust and respect.